Dark matter from primordial black holes would hold charge: Discharge of black holes in the early and late Universe

 In the case of late time charge of PBHs in haloes, this PBH mass range is almost entirely under the regime where only a fraction of the PBH population contains a charge of a single electron.
 Therefore, to determine whether the population of PBHs can be considered to hold a charge as an ensemble, we can use the accretion rate of individual PBHs of Eq. \ref{eq:fraccharge}, multiply it by the number of PBHs subject to acquire charge, and compare this to the rate of discharge of Eq. \ref{Eq:Hawkdischarge} assuming a PBH charge of $Q=e$.
 The number of PBHs is obtained by simply assuming that dark matter in haloes is entirely composed of PBHs of equal mass $M$ { as in the previous subsection}.

 We show the comparison of the rates in haloes in Fig. \ref{fig:rates}.
-As can be seen, the Hawking rate of discharge drops steeply as a function of PBH mass, whereas the rate of charge by accretion increases, becoming larger than the rate of discharge for PBHs of mass $~10^{-2}$kg and $~10$kg for dark matter haloes of typical clusters of galaxies, and dwarf galaxies, respectively.
-Notice that $~10^{-4}$kg is the lowest mass that can form at horizon entry after our adopted temperature scale for reheating. { Notice that for the halo masses shown here we can ingnore the discharge by accretion of particles, as this rate of discharge is always lower than either the Hawking rate or the rate of charging of PBHs, whichever of the two is the highest. }
+As can be seen, the Hawking rate of discharge drops steeply as a function of PBH mass, whereas the rate of charge by accretion increases, becoming larger than the rate of discharge for PBHs of mass $10^{-2}$ kg and $\sim 10^{5}$ kg for dark matter haloes of dwarf galaxies and typical clusters of galaxies respectively.
+Notice that $~10^{-4}$kg is the lowest mass that can form at horizon entry after our adopted temperature scale for reheating. { Notice that for the halo masses shown here we can ignore the discharge by accretion of particles, as this rate of discharge is always lower than either the Hawking rate or the rate of charging of PBHs, whichever of the two is the highest. }

 If dark matter were composed of PBHs, there would be a net negative charge per mass in dark matter haloes that would correspond to that of Section \ref{Sec:halos}, multiplied by the ratio between the Hawking discharge rate and the halo charging rate when the former is larger than the latter.
 The resulting charge is shown, along with the initial charge from Poisson processes in the Early Universe, and the maximal RN charge, in Fig. \ref{fig:final}, as the black solid line for haloes of $M_h=10^{15}M_\odot$, and a dashed line for $M_h=10^{5}M_\odot$.